Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 - Added Target Damage Compatibility.

 ## v11.308.5
-- Updated core code.
+- Update core code.

 ## v11.308.4
-- Updated Compatibility PF2e v5.4.4
+- Update Compatibility PF2e v5.4.4

 ## v11.308.3
-- Updated core code.
+- Update core code.
-- Updated Dark theme.
+- Update Dark theme.
-- Fixed an issue where the modifiers was invisible in the chat.
+- fix an issue where the modifiers was invisible in the chat.
-- Updated Compatibility PF2e v5.4.2
+- Update Compatibility PF2e v5.4.2

 ## v11.308.1
-- Updated Compatibility PF2e v5.4.1
+- Update Compatibility PF2e v5.4.1

 ## v11.307.12
-- Updated core code.
+- Update core code.
-- Updated Chat fonts.
+- Update Chat fonts.
-- Updated Polyglot Compatibility.
+- Update Polyglot Compatibility.
-- Updated Player sheet themes.
+- Update Player sheet themes.
 - Minor corrections.

 ## v11.307.11
-- Updated core code.
+- Update core code.
 - Minor corrections.

 ## v11.307.10
-- Updated of the Player Sheet with four choices :
+- Update of the Player Sheet with four choices :
     - Original (Red)
     - Original (Remaster)
     - Dark Mode (Red)
     - Dark Mode (Remaster)

 ## v11.307.9
-- Updated of the Player Sheet with three choices :
+- Update of the Player Sheet with three choices :
     - Original Sheet (the Red by default)
     - Dark Mode (Red)
     - Dark Mode (Remaster)

 ## v11.307.8
-- Updated core code.
+- Update core code.
-- Fixed error when Monks little details wasn't activate.
+- fix error when Monks little details wasn't activate.
-- Updated token hud theme.
+- Update token hud theme.
-- Updated Compatibility with Monks little details.
+- Update Compatibility with Monks little details.

 ## v11.307.6
-- Updated core code.
+- Update core code.
 - NEW : Add a compatibility and theme for PF2e Utility Buttons.
 - NEW : The standard sheet is now in the color of the Remaster version. (thx @Vesselchuck for your work)
 - The Dark-theme sheet is in the color of the Remaster version.

 ## v11.307.5
-- Updated core code.
+- Update core code.
 - Parchment texture on Journal pages is disabled by default now.
-- Updated Parchment texture option with the color of PF2e remaster.
+- Update Parchment texture option with the color of PF2e remaster.
-- Updated PF2e Style option with the color of PF2e remaster.
+- Update PF2e Style option with the color of PF2e remaster.

 ## v11.307.4
-- Updated core code.
+- Update core code.
-- Updated visual for Polyglot
+- Update visual for Polyglot
-- Updated visual for Dice Tray
+- Update visual for Dice Tray
-- Updated visual for DF Chat Enchancements
+- Update visual for DF Chat Enchancements
 - Improved visibility of Dark Mode Player Sheet.

 ## v11.307.3
-- Fixed a problem of visibility with the mce bar.
+- fix a problem of visibility with the mce bar.
 - Improved visibility of Dark Mode Player Sheet.

 ## v11.307.2
-- Updated data-visibility color
+- Update data-visibility color

 ## v11.307.1
 - New Background image
 - New Paused image

 ## v11.306.18
-- Updated for PF2e system version 5.3.0
+- Update for PF2e system version 5.3.0
-- Updated Dark Mode Player Sheet.
+- Update Dark Mode Player Sheet.

 ## v11.306.17
 - Added a compatibility with PF2e Workbench module.